 Photo thanks to Tulane Public Relations

-Card Catalog, Burrow Library (1973)
+Card catalog, Burrow Library (1973)

 Photo courtesy Ed Uthman

-Wooden library card catalogs with brass handles
+Wooden card catalogue in library with brass handles

 Photo by Megan Amaral